 - The user wants to remove some of the built-in Windows Store apps (Appx packages) from this reference computer.

 - The user runs dism -online /Remove-ProvisionedAppxPackage /PackageName:<packagename> to remove the Appx packages.

-Scenario 2: Remove few side-loaded Appx packages from your image and customize it
+Scenario 2: Remove a few side-loaded Appx packages from your image and customize it

-- The user wants to remove few of the side-loaded Appx packages from the image and further customize it.
+The user wants to remove a few of the side-loaded Appx packages from the image and further customize it.